 Probably the most important part – is to remember who you are writing to.
 What would be the most interesting to those reading your letter -mention those things that you would like to hear from your closest friends.
 Close the letter with your sincere Christmas wish at the end.

-Not to mention, there are actually many in our family who don’t use social media – so sending out that letter once a year gives me a chance to connect with those people and update them on our lives.
+While it might seem like everyone is on Facebook these days, there are actually many in our family who don’t use social media – so sending out that letter once a year gives me a chance to connect with those people and update them on our lives.

 Whether you send a Christmas letter or not, it’s a great time to sit down and reflect on the events of the year – put them on paper, so that you can see how your family has grown and changed.